ratwolfzero/hopalong_python/README.md

 For the present application, pixel-based density estimation is a promising alternative to histogram-based density estimation.
 Each approach offers distinct advantages and considerations:

-- The **pixel-based approach** is ideal for visual exploration, supporting the implementation of fast algorithms and excelling in computations involving a large number of iterations
+- *Qualitative*: The **pixel-based approach** is ideal for visual exploration, supporting the implementation of fast algorithms and excelling in computations involving a large number of iterations
-- The **histogram-based approach** excels in statistical and numerical analyses, offering a more precise representation of density distributions in continuous space.
+- *Quantitative*: The **histogram-based approach** excels in statistical and numerical analyses, offering a more precise representation of density distributions in continuous space.

 Remarks: